Spatial Humanities 2024

 Katherine McDonough, Rosie Wood, Kalle Westerling

-MapReader, which received the 2023 Roy Rosenzweig Prize for Innovation in Digital History from the American Historical Association, is a software library that was designed for humanities research with big digitised map collections.
-It was developed on the recently concluded Living with Machines project, but it has been created with the wider community of historians in mind as future users.
+MapReader is a software library that was designed for humanities research with big digitised map collections.
+The winner of the 2023 Roy Rosenzweig Prize for Innovation in Digital History from the American Historical Association, MapReader was developed first within the Living with Machines project, but was created with a wider community of historians in mind as future users.
+Learn more about MapReader at https://github.com/maps-as-data/MapReader.

 This workshop aims to bring together historians and others with an interest in using digitised historical map collections as primary sources for digitally-inflected research.
 By bringing together peers working in this space, we aim to learn about and discuss ways to encourage open research in the humanities through skill development and shared digital resources and infrastructure.